INCLUSION DIVERSITY EQUITY ACCESS

 Going forward, we will publish the Annual Diversity and Equity Report at the end of each fiscal year (June 30).
 San Francisco Ballet is committed to being transparent in the work we are doing to address systemic issues of injustice within our own organization and artform.
 It is our greatest hope that you join us in these efforts as accomplices and accountability partners.
 You can view our 2021 Diversity and Equity Snapshot here.

-Learning Library (for internal use)
+Learning Library (for staff use use only)

 Welcome to San Francisco Ballet’s Learning Library!
 This is a repository of IDEA information and recorded events.
 The information contained within this library has been curated to support all employees and Board members in growing anti-racist behaviors and developing skills that will aid in SF Ballet becoming a more inclusive and welcoming company.
 We encourage you to explore all the categories- not just the one that applies to you.